[Fixed!] INDEX MATCH Not Returning Correct Value in Excel (5 Reasons)

 INDEX MATCH Will Show Incorrect Value If Table and Range Don’t Correspond

-Here, the formula is showing the ID number instead of the employee name.
-The first argument of the INDEX MATCH is EmployeeID[ID].
-It represents the column that has the header ID in the table named EmployeeID.
+The formula is incorrectly showing the ID number instead of the employee name.
+The first argument of the INDEX MATCH is EmployeeID[ID], which represents the column that has the header ID in the table named EmployeeID.

 STEPS:

-• First, select Cell G5 and type the formula below:
+• Select Cell G5 and enter the formula below:

 =INDEX(EmployeeID[Employee],MATCH(F5,EmployeeID[ID],0))

-• After that, press Enter to see the correct result.
+• Press Enter to see the correct result.

 INDEX MATCH Will Show Incorrect Value If Table and Range Don’t Correspond

-Reason 4: Formula Will Not Give Correct Result If Wrong Lookup Array Is Provided
+Reason 4 – Wrong Lookup Array Is Provided

-The INDEX MATCH will not give the correct result if the wrong lookup array is provided.
 To understand the problem, take a look at the picture below.
-Here, we used the formula below in Cell G5:
+Here, we used the formula below in cell G5:

 =INDEX(C5:C9,MATCH(F5,D5:D9,0))